-Premie BiliRecs (PBR) was created to provide clinical decision support for treatment of indirect hyperbilirubinemia in pre-term neonates from 27 weeks and 0 days through 34 weeks and 6 days post-menstrual age.
-Though there is a dearth of evidence on phototherapy and exchange transfusion thresholds for this age group, PBR serves to operationalize the expert recommendations published by Maisels et al. in 2012.
-Because phototherapy and exchange transfusion thresholds are lower at early postnatal age, the tool is intended for use in infants greater than 48 hours of age.
-Ultimately, expert clinical reasoning should guide management of indirect hyperbilirubinemia in preterm neonates of any postnatal age.
+Premie BiliRecs (PBR) was created to provide clinical decision support for the treatment of indirect hyperbilirubinemia in pre-term neonates from 27 weeks and 0 days through 34 weeks and 6 days post-menstrual age.
+Though there is limited evidence on phototherapy and exchange transfusion thresholds for this age group, PBR serves to operationalize the expert recommendations published by Maisels et al. in 2012.
+Because phototherapy and exchange transfusion thresholds are lower at early chronologic age, the tool is intended for use only in infants greater than 48 hours of age.
+Ultimately, professional clinical judgement should guide the management of indirect hyperbilirubinemia in all preterm neonates.

 Peer-reviewed journal articles:

 Clinical decision support tool for phototherapy initiation in preterm infants